wspr/xetexref/README.txt

 This work has the LPPL maintenance status `maintained'.

-The Current Maintainer of this work is Will Robertson.
+The Current Maintainers of this work are Will Robertson and Karl Berry.